Leadership at US ED; State ESSA Plans

 Process and Protest: To advance educational excellence and equity, we must prioritize the needs of our most vulnerable students and communities.
-To accomplish this goal, we need clear processes for the deliberation and development of policy, and we need to take opposition to current and proposed policies and practices – protest – into account as a healthy part of those processes.
+To accomplish this goal, we need clear processes for the deliberation and development of policy, and we need to take into account opposition to current and proposed policies and practices – protest – as a healthy part of those processes.
 This Newsbrief gives our sense of important and timely federal educational news within this process and protest context.

 Be a Part of the Process